 My daughter agreed to take me to the Church of the Incarnation, a musical feast of a Capella singing in a High Episcopal Church replete with lavish stained glass windows, clearly valued at millions of dollars, incense, huge candles and all the trappings of a church that only recently cast off the Roman label.
 I’ve seen a few great cathedrals of Europe, Chartres, Paris, and others.
 And that is what I wanted to hear again after a youth spent listening to Episcopal services.
-This is what the Wesley family saw in church in the 18th century
+This is what the Wesley family saw in church in 18th century England.

-But I was not prepared for what I saw in the light of 50 years of progress as the church of Jesus Christ moved on, not just decades, but a century forward in thinking and practice.
+But I was not prepared for what I saw in the light of 50 years of progress as the church of Jesus Christ has moved on, not just decades, but a century forward in thinking and practice.

 Over half the congregation was male; also the choir, which was as good as you will ever hear, was half male.
 The acoustics were perfect.
 The soprano who sang the Magnificat must have been a professional.
 Only one other church in the area, the Messianic community at Sar Shaloam, can say that half their congregation is male.
 But the difference is that this church had many homosexuals while the Messianic men were straight.

 In China, for example, in brazen contrast to the West, the Communist State simply mandates that even though there is required atheism, everyone goes to heaven.
 I have yet to figure out how this works.
 If you do not believe in God, how can you believe in heaven….or hell.

 No one explains this, but I did read where Mao Zedong, the butcher of China, remarked to an aide that they would all die and be with Karl Marx in the next life.
 The heaven for genocidal maniacs would rightly be called hell, and yes, I think we can believe Marx is there in some discomfort, and yes, Mao can expect to be there since he engineered the death of 30 million, a lot more than Hitler and we know where Hitler is.

 The answer is the limits of the Incarnation, which is God’s decision to enter human history by becoming man, as Christ with us, savior, redeemer of the whole world, our sacrifice for sin.
-All this is true, and it is the message of 3 hours on the cross so many centuries ago.
+All this is true, and it is the message of three hours on the cross so many centuries ago.